-- We are interested in all kinds of people with all kinds of backgrounds, we do not discriminate for any reason, and we are all students at different stages.
-Although this should go without saying, this includes women and minorities.
+- We recognize the unique struggles Black, Indigenous, People of Color (BIPOC) and women face in Academia, particularly STEM, and are committed to creating a environment where they feel supported and appreciated.
+We are interested in all kinds of people with all kinds of backgrounds, we do not discriminate for any reason, and we are all students at different stages.
+Please see our code of conduct for more details.

 - We believe that to maximally flourish requires being in the appropriate environment specifically for you.
 Each individual benefits from unique circumstances.
 We wrote this blog post which describes out thoughts on choosing projects, but it is also relevant for choosing teams.
 If you are reading this far, it seems likely that the kind of work we do is intrinsically motivating for you.
 Even if not, and you think we could help find a team better aligned with your dreams, please email us.